OpeningDesign/Vacation_Rental/HVAC Proposal Vacation.md

 <br>
 <br>

-We agree to the terms mentioned in Part C with refernce to scope of work mentioned in Part A & Part B.
+We agree to the terms mentioned in Part C with reference to scope of work mentioned in Part A & Part B.
 We hereby appoint **Desapex Engineering Consultants** to provide design services for the project.

 ## Authorized by:

+Representative for **OpeningDesign**

 * Signature
 <hr>